TwicPics/components/documentation/angular.md

 #### With TwicImg and TwicVideo

-Particularly useful when creating hero banner, you can specify the height of your image while respecting its natural aspect ratio and optimizing your _Cumulative Layout Shift_ (CLS) metric.
+It is helpful when creating a "hero" banner.
+You can specify the height of your image while respecting its natural aspect ratio and optimizing your _Cumulative Layout Shift_ (CLS) metric.

 When using `ratio="none"`, you are responsible for properly sizing the component.